-The traditional approach to software development is mainly focused on quantitative metrics such as number of lines, bugs, and meeting deadlines.
+The traditional approach to software development is mainly focused on quantitative metrics such as the number of lines, bugs, and meeting deadlines.
 But modern agile methodology aims to analyze and optimize the qualitative factors through a combination of qualitative and operational metrics.

-What is KPI for software development
+What is KPI for software development?

 Some teams still rely on their gut instinct to set a productive and efficient workflow.
 Unfortunately, this mentality can lead to many unexpected failures, especially when it comes to measuring and planning for success.

 To prevent this mistake, the team should have clear-cut goals and a strategy to achieve them.
 The key performance indicators help the team measure productivity and plan for efficiency.

 Key performance indicators (KPIs) are values that measure the overall performance of a company.
 They are also used in software development to support business objectives.

 Most of the time, key performance indicators are used to measure the number of lines of code, commits, and deployments.
 But, this approach is not very accurate and does not provide real objectives.
 One of the most influential factors in setting software development KPIs is the quality of their targets.